-Diane Sand, Education Information Coordinator-

 - Celebrating the Corn Harvest – Learn how corn is grown, harvested, and what products are made from corn.

 - Livestock Live – Our office will bring young livestock animals to your school.
 This is a wonderful experience for the students, they will learn what the animal is, what it eats and what products we get from them.
 This program is held in September or October on even numbered years.
-The 2016-2017 School Year Livestock Live will be held October 3-7th.

 - We All Need Trees – This will cover the various tree parts, structure, uses for humans and animals, and products that are made from this great natural resource.